List of Community characters: Elroy Patashnik

-Elroy Patashnik (Keith David) is a failed inventor and software programmer.
+Elroy Patashnik (played by Keith David) is a failed inventor and software programmer.
 He developed a virtual reality company and lives in a recreational vehicle.

-He decides to enroll at Greendale to reinvent his life in "Lawnmower Maintenance and Postnatal Care", joining the "Save Greendale Committee" shortly after.
+He decides to enroll at Greendale to reinvent his life in "Lawnmower Maintenance and Postnatal Care", joining the Save Greendale Committee shortly after.
 He is hired as head of Greendale's IT Department in "Queer Studies and Advanced Waxing".

 He is a fan of the 1990s alternative rock band Natalie is Freezing, and briefly dated the lead singer Julie.
 Elroy initially remains aloof from the rest of the group, but bonds with them over a board game called The Ears Have It in "Advanced Safety Features".
 In "Emotional Consequences of Broadcast Television", Elroy leaves Colorado for California after getting a job at LinkedIn.